What Is an Edge Server and How Does it Work?

 • Breakthroughs in 5G: Edge servers will continue to help telco companies handle 5G traffic.
 An edge server near a cell tower will be vital for developing low-latency use cases such as smart cars and cameras.

-• The rise of confidential computing: Besides at-rest encryption for local storage and in-transit protection, setting up confidential computing at edge hardware will become a priority as companies look for ways to protect data during processing.
+• The rise of confidential computing: In addition to at-rest encryption for local storage and in-transit protection, setting up confidential computing at edge hardware will become a priority as companies look for ways to protect data during processing.

 PhoenixNAP's confidential computing enables you to deploy end-to-end encryption and ensure data remains safe at all times, both on-site and within edge servers.